2025 SEASON

 Record: overall record of 39-20-1 and a 21-8-1 record in the Sun Belt Conference.

 Postseason: #3 Seed at NCAA Greenville Regional.
-Coastal lost No. 8 nationally-ranked to East Carolina Pirates 13-4 in the second championship game NCAA Greenville RegionalAll Conference First Team
+Coastal lost No. 8 nationally-ranked to East Carolina Pirates 13-4 in the second NCAA Greenville RegionalAll Sun Belt Conference First Team

-Reid VanScoter (CCU, RS-Sr, P)All Conference Second Team
+Reid VanScoter (CCU, RS-Sr, P)All Sun Belt Conference Second Team

 Michael Knorr (CCU, Sr, P)